firequo/job-crusher/README.md

 Description:
 This website provide a quick overview of the jobs and the salary of each job.
 User can do some quick research about their future career through this website.
+On this website, user can browse to many jobs, they can also browse by categories.

 Target browser:
 iOS, Android, Desktop browser.